WPCD-Workflows/documentation/source/ets.rst

   >kepler.sh -nolog

-Once the Kepler canvas opens, chose the option 'load workflow' from the File menu A video showing how to run and set up ETS-5 can be viewed here
+Once the Kepler canvas opens, chose the option 'load workflow' from the File menu and select the workflow you would like to load.
+The recommendation is to use the ETS workflow released with the version release procedure and then upload your parameter settings via the parameter file.
+See the option - running ETS with autoGui

+A video showing how to run and set up ETS-5 can be viewed here

 https://www.youtube.com/watch?v=dv427_XOFf4&t=87s